-The call for OZCOTS 2020 abstract submission is now open!
+The call for OZCOTS 2021 late breaking abstract submission is now closed.

 *Referred papers must not have appeared previously as a refereed publication

 **Authors must register for the conference by the final time papers are to be submitted on 31 May 2021

 Abstract Submission Theme

 The overall theme of this OZCOTS is ‘Statistics education in today’s world‘.

 We will accept papers and presentations which might not directly fit under the overall theme, but which are on statistics education.